B2B

 Cons

 • The only differentiation in competitive pricing is the low cost of the product.
 If a competitor manages to beat your strategy by offering a lower price point or a discount, customers might be quick to switch.
+In that situation, cost plus pricing can serve as a safer baseline pricing model, even if you later adjust for market conditions and competitor pricing.

 • Offering a low price also decreases the profit margins.
 If there’s any oversight in calculating the product’s actual cost, competition-based pricing might lead to losses.

 • Attracting leads based on price undermines the value of the product.
 If you want to establish an authoritative or premium B2B ecommerce brand, there may be better strategies than competitive pricing.
+For many B2B businesses, value-based pricing is a stronger B2B pricing strategy because it ties price to outcomes, not just competitive pricing.

 Dynamic Pricing

 In dynamic pricing, the product price is flexible and changes depending on your leads’ industry, requirements, and budget.
 Instead of a fixed, upfront pricing that’s accessible on your website or social media accounts, dynamic pricing is decided only after interacting with leads.
+This dynamic pricing strategy is one of the more flexible B2B ecommerce pricing strategies when deal size and requirements vary widely.

 When a lead reaches out for a quote, you can collect the necessary information, such as the company size and revenue, to offer a customized quote.
+This is also where negotiated pricing often comes into play, especially when payment terms or service levels change by account.

 Pros

 • Dynamic pricing works well for products with a wide target audience with different company sizes, use cases, and budgets.
 You can quote a price depending on each customer’s specific requirements instead of taking a one-size-fits-all approach.
+It also supports customer-specific pricing when your B2B pricing is managed in your ERP and needs to display accurately in B2B ecommerce.

 Cons